How To's

 1. B2B Product and Service Businesses

-Primary focus
+Primary Focus

-Where to optimize first
+Where to Optimize First

-- Discovery calls, qualification quality, objection patterns
+• Discovery calls, tighten qualification and objection handling

 2. Ecommerce and Direct-to-Consumer Businesses

-Primary focus
+Primary Focus

-Where to optimize first
+Where to Optimize First

-- Add-to-cart and checkout completion rates
+• Add-to-cart and checkout completion rates

 3. Service-Based and Consulting Businesses

-Primary focus
+Primary Focus

-Where to optimize first
+Where to Optimize First

-- Lead qualification and discovery call structure
+• Lead qualification and discovery call structure

 4. Subscription and SaaS Businesses

-Primary focus
+Primary Focus

-Where to optimize first
+Where to Optimize First

-- Activation and early adoption rates
+• Activation and early engagement rates

 5. Local and Location-Based Businesses

-Primary focus
+Primary Focus

-Where to optimize first
+Where to Optimize First

-- Service area clarity and availability signals
+• Service area clarity and availability signals

 6. High-Ticket and Enterprise Sales Businesses